Hausdorff dimension of biaccessible angles for quadratic polynomials: Biaccessibility and Renormalization

+It remains to prove Propositions~\ref{PropDimRenorm} and \ref{PropDimBiacRenorm} on the biaccessibility dimension under the condition of renormalizability or being associated to the main molecule.

-\proof[Proof of Proposition~\ref{PropDimRenorm}] If a kneading sequence is $m$-renormalizable (which should be read as "via direct bifurcations from the main cardioid" throughout the proof), then the associated internal address contains after entry $m$ only entries which are divisible by $m$.
-If the kneading sequence is divided in blocks of length $m$, then any block can differ from the first one only at the last position.
-Since $\nu_1$ is always $\1$ and the $m$-th entry must be such that $m$ occurs in the internal address, there are at most $2^{n-2}\cdot 2^{k-1}$ possibilities for the first $kn$ entries of $m$-renormalizable kneading sequences.
-Therefore the set of $m$-renormalizable kneading sequences has Hausdorff dimension at most $(\log 2)/\log(2^m)=1/m$.
-Infinitely renormalizable kneading sequences are $m$-renormalizable for arbitrarily large $m$, and their Hausdorff dimension is $0$.
+\begin{proof}[Proof of Proposition~\ref{PropDimRenorm}] If a kneading sequence is simple $M$-renormalizable (regardless of whether it is admissible or not), then the associated internal address contains after entry $M$ only entries which are divisible by $M$, see \eqref{eq:nurenorm}.
+If the kneading sequence is divided into blocks of length $M$, then every block can differ from the first one only at the last position.
+Since $\nu_1 = \1$ and $\nu_M$ must be such that $M$ occurs in the internal address, there are at most $2^{M-2}\cdot 2^{i-1}$ possibilities for the first $iM$ entries of such kneading sequences.
+Hence the set of $M$-renormalizable kneading sequences has Hausdorff dimension at most $(\log 2)/\log(2^M)=1/M$ by Lemma~\ref{LemBasic_hdim}.
+Infinitely renormalizable kneading sequences are simple $M$-renormalizable for arbitrarily large $M$, so their Hausdorff dimension is $0$.